 What is probate?

 Probate is the court-supervised process of administering a person’s probate estate.
-The process includes validating the will (or making the determination that there is no valid will), appointing the person who will gather and manage the assets of the estate, paying claims against and expenses of the estate and distributing the assets of the estate to the beneficiaries.
+The process begins with validating the will (or making the determination that there is no valid will).
+Then, you must appoint the person whose job will be to gather and manage the assets of the estate, pay claims against and expenses of the estate and distributing the assets of the estate to the beneficiaries.